Lisa Hardesty, Ph.D., L.P.

-- Savoring your food and being present will help you make better choices rather than approaching eating mindlessly.
+- Savoring your food and being mindful will help you make better choices than eating without conscious thought.

-- Instead of moving from food dish to food dish, first survey the options and decide which ones you really want and how much before adding food to your plate.
+- Instead of moving from food dish to dish, first survey the options in front of you, and decide which ones you want and how much you want before adding food to your plate.

 - It's also important to allow yourself a few unhealthy food options, but decide when and where you will make those choices.

-- Bring fruit and vegetables to holiday gatherings to create more options for you and others.
+- Bringing fruit and vegetables to holiday gatherings to create more options for you and others.

-- Eat a light snack before attending holiday events to lessen the likelihood of overeating.
+- Eating a light snack before attending holiday events to lessen the likelihood of overeating.

-- Measure and portion your food over the holidays.
+- Measuring and portioning your food over the holidays.

-- Increase your level of activity and exercise.
+- Increasing your level of activity and exercise.

-- Commit to making changes with someone close to you.
+- Committing to making changes with someone close to you.

-- Bank your calories if you know you’ll attend an event with more food options available.
+- Banking your calories if you know you'll attend an event with more food options available.